Updated October 2022

 Everyone knows the world is not a "fair" place, where everyone has equal chances to succeed.
 Community services workers help level the playing field, by ensuring at-risk people get the help, respect, and support they deserve.

 So, if you're interested in becoming a CSW, how exactly do you break into the field and begin your career?
-Here are your 4 first steps.
+Here are your four first steps.

 1. Understand your career options as a Community Services Worker

 CSWs work with many different groups in society, and in a range of settings.
-As a first step, understand exactly what a community services worker does, and your career options in this field.
+As a first step, understand exactly what a community services worker does and what career options you have in this field.

 In general, CSWs help at-risk people get access to services available to them in their local communities.
-They also provide counselling, to help clients set goals, and stay on track toward improving their overall quality of life (financially, socially, physical and mental health, etc.).
+They also provide counselling to help clients set goals and stay on track toward improving their overall quality of life (in terms of finances, social situation, physical and mental health, etc.).